matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **2. Order these IAM role types from broadest to finest-grained.**

-- Primitive roles, predefined roles, custom roles.
+- Primitive roles
+- Predefined roles
+- Custom roles

 **3. Can IAM policies that are implemented higher in the resource hierarchy take away access that is granted by lower-level policies?**

-- No.
+- No

 ### Interacting with Google Cloud Platform